Brian Brushwood

 Brian Allen Brushwood (born January 17, 1975) is an American magician, podcaster, author, lecturer, YouTuber and comedian.
 Brushwood is known for the series Scam Nation (previously Scam School), a show where he teaches the audience entertaining tricks at bars so they can "scam" a free drink.
 The show also claims to be the only show dedicated to social engineering at the bar and on the street.
-In addition to Scam Nation, Brushwood co-hosts the podcasts Weird Things with Andrew Mayne and Justin Robert Young, Cordkillers with Tom Merritt, and Night Attack with Young.
+In addition to Scam Nation, Brushwood co-hosts the podcasts Weird Things with Andrew Mayne and Justin Robert Young, Cordkillers with Tom Merritt, and Great Night with Young.
 Brushwood was also a regular guest on the This Week in Tech podcast.
 Brushwood performs his Bizarre Magic stage show across the United States and is the author of six books.
-Brushwood also co-hosts a YouTube show along with Jason Murphy called The Modern Rogue.
+Brushwood also co-hosted a YouTube show along with Jason Murphy called The Modern Rogue.
 Brushwood has appeared on national television numerous times including on The Tonight Show with Jay Leno, CNN and Food Network.